 We now offer onsite lab services providing low level, fully defensible analyses for Perfluoroalkyl substances (PFAs) in water and soil matrices.
 This is not a screening method, this is the state-of-the-science LC/MS/MS method providing positive analyte ID and low part per trillion detection limits.

-Cascade’s laboratories operate under a comprehensive quality system that incorporates National Environmental Laboratory Accreditation Program (NELAP) standards.
-Currently, we are certified for volatile organic compounds (VOCs) in water and soil matrices.
+Cascade’s laboratories operate under a comprehensive quality system that incorporates National Environmental Laboratory Accreditation Program (NELAP) and DoD ELAP standards.
+Currently, we are accredited for PFAS, VOCs and SVOCs under NELAP, and PFAS and VOCs under DoD ELAP in water and soil matrices.
 Our quality program adheres strictly to EPA SW-846 8000 Series guidelines, ensuring results that are as accurate, precise, and defensible as those of fixed labs.

 Additional benefits of using an onsite laboratory include: